stuarteiffert/RNN-for-Human-Activity-Recognition-using-2D-Pose-Input/README.md

      - It is neccessary to ensure you are not just sampling classes one at a time! (ie y_train is ordered by class and batch chosen in order)The use of random sampling of batches without replacement from the training data resolves this.

  - Architecture
      - Testing has been run using a variety of hidden units per LSTM cell, with results showing that testing accuracy achieves a higher score when using a number of hidden cells approximately equal to that of the input, ie 34.
-The following figure displays the final accuracy achieved on the testing dataset for a variety of hidden units, all using a batch size of 4096 and 300 epochs (a total of 1657 iterations, with testing performed every 8th iteration).

 ## Future Works